dsuwala/dsuwala/README.md

 - ⚡ Fun fact: ...
 -->

 I'm final year Master's at the University of Warsaw, Poland in the field of physics.
-My interests focus on computational physics where I had a taste with various things: from solid state ground state DFT with spin-orbit correction through solid states excited states simulations with both TD-DFT and BSE methods and finally MD.
+My research focus on computational physics where I had a taste with various things: from solid state ground state DFT with spin-orbit correction through solid states excited states simulations with both TD-DFT and BSE methods and finally molecular dynamics computational methods.
 Currently I work at the Centre of New Technologies of the University of Warsaw as a research intern.
+This extensive physics research experience gives me the ability to learn fast and independently aquire necessary knowledge.

 I am a physicist by education interested by software on low level and for a long term goal I set myself to understand computers from the transistor level through kernel to OS user interface.